whynot-yr/Weave/README.md

-# g1_hoi_learning
+# G1 HOI Learning

 Isaac Lab extension for **Unitree G1 + Inspire dexterous hands** human-object-interaction (HOI) motion imitation.
-A single PPO policy learns to mimic mocap-retargeted reference motions of the robot manipulating one or more household objects (clothesstand, suitcase, monitor, ...) while satisfying contact constraints on the hands.
-Parallel envs are assigned objects round-robin, so a run can span multiple objects.
+A single PPO policy learns to mimic mocap-retargeted reference motions of the robot manipulating one or more household objects (tripod, suitcase, chairs, boxes, ...) while satisfying contact constraints on the hands.
+Parallel envs are assigned objects round-robin and each env samples among that object's reference clips, so one run trains across many objects and thousands of clips.

 Built on top of Isaac Sim 5.1.0 + Isaac Lab 2.3.2 + RSL-RL.